akazukin5151/approportionment/README.md

 ### WebUI

-- If parties were modified, do not update seat count on hover (set to blank)
 - Hide color wheel when colorscheme is changed from colormap nd?
 - Use thead for table headers
 - Sticky table headers on scroll